weaviate/weaviate/docs/en/use/graphql_introspection.md

 # GraphQL - Introspection

-> SHORT DESCRIPTION OF THIS DOC
+> About GraphQL's introspection in Weaviate.

 ## Purpose: Introduction to how to do an introspection on the GraphQL schema